-Evolution of Customer Service: From Call centers and Contact centers to CRM
+Evolution of Customer Service: From Call and Contact Centers to CRM

 Evolution Of Customer Service

 The service industry is experiencing exponential growth through a multitude of different services offered to customers, along with simultaneously expensive distribution channels and intense price competition.
-More than ever, the problem of attracting new customers is expressed.
-Eventually, the company’s greatest value becomes its existing customer base.
+The challenge of attracting new customers is more pronounced than ever.
+Ultimately, the most significant asset of a company becomes their current customer base.

-The modern contact center represents a single point of contact for implementing the entire external communication and the company’s business strategy related to its customers.
-Therefore, contact centers are workplaces where staff communicate with users through multiple communication channels such as telephone, e-mail, websites, live chat, and social network.
+Today, the modern contact center serves as a single point of contact for executing the entire external communication strategy and the company’s business approach concerning its customers.
+They offer workspace where staff engage with users through various communication channels, including telephone, email, websites, live chat, and social media.

-• Incoming calls are most often used to provide information to callers, solve problems, and increase the quality of service, and
+• Incoming calls are primarily utilized to furnish information to callers, address their issues, and enhance service quality

-• Outgoing calls have the purpose of proactive communication with existing or potential clients and customers to increase sales, billing, or collecting new information.
+• Outgoing calls aim to engage in proactive communication with current or prospective clients and customers to boost sales, manage billing, or gather new information.

 Omnichannel approach